auphyroc99/KAP-manual/en/model/cube/table_index.en.md

 Those top columns in the order of SortBy list will get more benefits on efficiency when they are filter condition of queries.
 Thus, we suggest you arrange SortBy columns as the order of chance to be filter condition in your environment.
 Do not set too many SortBy columns, because tail columns have little help for performance, increasing overheads of table index building on the contrary.
 We also suggest you set a column of time to be the first in SortBy list, in order to get a better performance when processing time-related queries, which are very common.

+> For example: suppose you are analyzing a group of stock data with SQL statements like what is shown below.
+You could consider setting the CLOSING_TIME column as a SortBy column, in order to improve performance when querying according to time windows:
+>
+> ```sql
+> select * from TRADING_TRACK
+> where CLOSING_TIME > timestamp'2017-01-01 00:00:00'
+> and CLOSING_TIME < timestamp'2017-04-01 00:00:00'
+> ```

 When configuring table index, you could set 1 column as ShardBy or simply do nothing.
 If you set a certain column as ShardBy column, the raw data will be sharded according to values of that column.
 If you don't explicitly specify an ShardBy column, sharding will be done considering of values in all columns.

 Selecting an appropriate ShardBy column could distribute raw data into multiple shards, thus increase concurrency, and finally get a better query performance.
 We suggest you choose columns with relatively large cardinalities as ShardBy column to prevent nonuniform distribution of data.

+>For example: suppose you are analyzing a group of call log data with SQL statements like what is shown below. the PHONE_NUMBER column is usually a column with relatively high cardinality, as well as a column taken as a filter condition.
+In such case, we suggest you set is as ShardBy:
+>
+>```sql
+>select * from CALLING_TRACK
+>where PHONE_NUMBER = '13800000000'
+>```

 ### Encoding